reign0ver/REST_API_Calculator/README.md

 # REST_API_Calculator
-Here we have an example of an REST API in Java.
+Here we have an example of an REST API made in Java.
 Using Jersey as an implementation of JAX-RS and Jetty as a HTTP web server.

 The calculador has the basic operations addition, subtraction, multiplication and division.